Eric Menyuk: Acting career

+In 2024, he reprised the role of the Traveler in a voice cameo in "The Devourer of All Things, Part I" in Star Trek: Prodigy season 2.

 Personal life

 He is an attorney, having graduated from Loyola Law School, Los Angeles, in 1998 after he retired from film and television.
 He and his wife Laurie have a son and a daughter.

 Due to his son's special needs, he has moved into the field of law involving children's education rights.
 He was admitted to the State Bar of California on July 12, 1998.
 He earned his undergraduate degree from Vassar College in 1981.